-Epic Systems Corporation is by far the largest EHR vendor with 2,709 installations.
-In addition, Epic has also been the biggest mover of EHR market share over the last few years.
-In 2009, the company captured around 5% of the U.S. EHR market share and now accounts for nearly 40% of all inpatient implementations.
+Epic Systems Corporation is the largest EHR vendor with nearly 38% of hospital installations.
 With over 40 years of industry reputation and convenient integration capabilities across its platforms, it’s no surprise that Epic Systems still holds a healthy advantage in the EHR solutions industry.

-In second place is Oracle Cerner with 1,576 installations and 22.99% of the U.S. market share.
+In second place is Oracle Cerner with about 22% of the U.S. hospital EHR market share.
 When Oracle acquired Cerner in 2022, it solidified its place as one of the largest presences in the EHR market.
-Cerner already had a large percentage of the market share prior to the acquisition, but the addition of Oracle’s considerable cloud computing infrastructure has made their technology much easier to navigate, which in turn may increase their market share further in the coming years.
+Cerner already had a large percentage of the market share prior to the acquisition, but the addition of Oracle’s considerable cloud computing infrastructure has made their technology easier to navigate, which in turn may increase their market share further in the coming years.

-Rounding out the top three is MEDITECH with 896 installations and 13.06% of the U.S. market share.
-Although MEDITECH isn’t the largest EHR vendor in the U.S., it is by far the largest hospital vendor in Canada, with installations at 217 hospitals and accounting for 38.1% of their market share.
+Rounding out the top three is MEDITECH with 13% market share.
+Although MEDITECH isn’t the largest EHR vendor in the U.S., it is the largest hospital vendor in Canada.
 The company is steadily growing its international presence, with implementations now across 23 countries.

 Is there any space for small EHR vendors?

 While the market is dominated by large nationwide vendors, smaller vendors and proprietary systems are still holding their own, particularly in rural and critical access hospitals.